LTshepoJr/LTshepoJr/README.md

 **Interests and Values**:

 - I want to create web applications for people and games too, I want to be of service, it will help me develop as a person and give me ideas on how to create my applications or games and maybe create my own school.
-Creating a school is one of my biggest interest because learning how to code while you young is very prosperous.
+Creating a school is one of my biggest interest because learning how to code while you are young is very prosperous.

 **Short-term Goals** (Next 1-2 years):

-- In a year I will have mastered coding, hopefully have built numerous projects and will help me in my journey ahead, in 2 years I see myself getting experience in a workplace and will help me understand how working in a team feels like, to get through all the challenges to ecstatic moments.
+- In a year I will have know how to code without too much help, hopefully have built numerous projects and will help me in my journey ahead, in 2 years I see myself getting experience in a workplace and will help me understand how working in a team feels like, to get through all the challenges to ecstatic moments.

 **Long-term Goals** (3-5 years and beyond):